 Any fixed income security sold or redeemed prior to maturity may be subject to a substantial gain or loss.
 Your ability to sell a CD on the secondary market is subject to market conditions.
 If your CD has a step rate, the interest rate may be higher or lower than prevailing market rates.
 The initial rate on a step-rate CD is not the yield to maturity.
 If your CD has a call provision, which many step-rate CDs do, the decision to call the CD is at the issuer's sole discretion.
-Also, if the issuer calls the CD, you may obtain a less favorable interest rate upon reinvestment your funds.
+Also, if the issuer calls the CD, you may obtain a less favorable interest rate upon reinvestment of your funds.
 Fidelity makes no judgment as to the creditworthiness of the issuing institution.

 Options trading entails significant risk and is not appropriate for all investors.
 Certain complex options strategies carry additional risk.
-Before trading options, please read Characteristics and Risks of Standardized Options, and call 800-343-3548 to be approved for options trading.
+Before trading options, please read Characteristics and Risks of Standardized Options.
 Supporting documentation for any claims, if applicable, will be furnished upon request.

 ETFs are subject to market fluctuation and the risks of their underlying investments.
 ETFs are subject to management fees and other expenses.
 Unlike mutual funds, ETF shares are bought and sold at market price, which may be higher or lower than their NAV, and are not individually redeemed from the fund.